druharo/React-Portfolio/README.md

         "sass": "^1.57.1",
         "web-vitals": "^2.1.4"

-Key changes were made and pushed to github repository. initial commit, changes in components, routes and package.js,
+Key changes were made and pushed to github repository. initial commit, changes in components, routes and package.js, installed react modules and changed the look and feel, deplyed to github.

 A number of challenges were encountered during the development of the site especially with the amount of work needed to make it work that required alot of research back and forth.

-MOTIVATION:
-The main motivation of was to develop a way a Node.js command-line application takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 LICENSES:
 The code has an MIT License.

 CREDITS:
-UMN Bootcamp Tutoring Staff, https://www.npmjs.com/package/inquirer/v/8.2.4, https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes, https://jestjs.io, https://nodejs.org/dist/latest-v16.x/docs/api/fs.html#fswritefilefile-data-options-callback. https://github.com/nathanloisel/inquirer-recursive#readme
+UMN Bootcamp Tutoring Staff.